 We arrived in Los Angeles in Virgin America’s stylish First Class late on a Thursday, set to spend a few days in the area for my brother-in-law’s wedding and to visit friends before beginning the real fun on Sunday evening.
-That would involve a 6 1/2 day road trip up almost the entire length of the California coast, sneaking a little into Oregon, then turning around and looping back to San Francisco to fly home.
+That would involve a 7 day road trip up the length of the California coast, then back to San Francisco.
 All told, this would entail more than 1,400 miles of driving, much of it on winding coastal and mountain highways.
 My kind of vacation, in other words.
-This is a picture-heavy post that covers our drive up the coast, primarily an early diversion down Highway 1 from Santa Monica to Oxnard before the wedding,, then after the wedding, Highway 101 from downtown L.A. to San Luis Obispo, Highway 1 again past Monterrey, and then mosty Highway 101 to Crescent City near the Oregon border.
+This is a picture-heavy post that covers our drive up the coast, primarily an early diversion down Highway 1 from Santa Monica to Oxnard before the wedding, then after the wedding, Highway 101 from downtown L.A. to San Luis Obispo, Highway 1 again past Monterrey, and then mostly Highway 101 to Crescent City near the Oregon border.

 Naturally, since we were flying, this necessitated a rental car, and for this trip, we chose National.
-One, National was one of only a few agencies that would price a LAX-SFO one-way without tacking on ridiculous fees, and the overall price of roughly $400 all-in for a 10-day rental was pretty reasonable on its face.
-More than that, though, having been assigned carpool duty to and from wedding events, a couple of large pieces of luggage to tote around, and with my wife needing room to lie down in the back if needed, we needed a large car.
+One, National was one of only a few agencies that would price a LAX-SFO one-way without a drop-off fee.
+The rate, roughly $400 all-in for a 10-day rentalm was pretty reasonable.
+More than that, though, we needed a large car.
 Full-size cars and larger SUVs can get expensive, but with Executive Aisle privileges at National, I could book a mid-size and then pick any car in the Executive area.
 Yes, that’s taking a chance to some degree, but in my experience, there’s usually a sufficient selection of larger vehicles.
-And sure enough, the Aisle didn’t disappoint, with a good half dozen SUVs with a third row of seats to choose from.
-Mom picked out a silver Nissan Pathfinder that still had a whiff of new car smell, and we were on our way to our suites near anaheim convention center.
+And sure enough, the Aisle didn’t disappoint, with many SUVs with a third row of seats to choose from.
+Mom picked out a silver Nissan Pathfinder that still had the new car smell, and we were on our way to our suites near anaheim convention center.
 The designated driver should also be physically ready for the long drive to avoid accidents and avoid sustaining an injury.
 In case you get involved in a car accident while on vacation, hiring an automobile accident lawyer or a personal injury attorney may be necessary to ensure that your rights and interests are protected.

-Anyway, we had pretty much the entire day Friday at our disposal, so after a leisurely breakfast at our hotel, we decided to take a quick drive up the coast to pass some time.
+Anyway, we had pretty much the entire day Friday at our disposal.
+After a leisurely breakfast at our hotel, we took a quick drive up the coast to pass some time.
 We spent the night in Marina del Rey, and the hotel clerk told us that the space shuttle Endeavor’s fuel tank was being stored nearby, until it would be transported to the California Science Center later that night.
 So before heading out, we drove around to check it out.
 And boy, is that thing HUGE…

-Afterwards, we headed up Highway 1 (the Pacific Coast Highway) through Santa Monica and Malibu, all the way up to Oxnard, before turning around and heading back.
+Afterwards, we headed up Highway 1 (the Pacific Coast Highway) through Santa Monica and Malibu, all the way to Oxnard.
 Part of this was to take a dry run from Santa Monica to the dinner location in Malibu to see how long it would take.
-The restaurant itself is adjacent to Point Dume State Beach, and some perfect Southern California weather made for a postcard-worthy scene along the beach, especially if one is looking for things to do in Long Beach.
+The restaurant itself is adjacent to Point Dume State Beach.
+Some perfect Southern California weather made for a postcard-worthy scene along the beach, especially if one is looking for things to do in Long Beach.
 One thing you’ll probably note in these photos, we were incredibly lucky with regards to the weather.
 Fog was minimal, and temperatures were pleasantly cool, even inland, until the very last day of our trip.

 Most of the PCH between Santa Monica and Oxnard is an urban highway, but for a brief stretch just past the Ventura County line, you get a flavor of the more typical winding sections of highway that most people associate with Highway 1.
-Just as this stretch begins, you can stretch your legs on a rocky stretch of beach at Point Mugu, and gaze at the craggy coastline in the distance.
+Just as this stretch begins, you can stretch your legs on a rocky stretch of beach at Point Mugu.
+The rocky, craggy coastline stretches off in the distance.

-On the way back, we bypassed the gridlocked freeways (yes, even on Saturday, there’s no shortage of gridlock in L.A.), in favor of Mulholland Drive, and made a quick stop at Cahuenga Pass for possibly the most well-known viewpoint of downtown at the Hollywood Bowl overlook.
+On the way back, we bypassed the gridlocked freeways (yes, even on Saturday), in favor of Mulholland Drive.
+We made a quick stop at Cahuenga Pass for possibly the famous view of downtown at the Hollywood Bowl overlook.

 Our honest-to-goodness roadtrip started Sunday evening after bidding farewell to friends and family.
-Though the real sightseeing wouldn’t begin until Monday, we wanted to get a few hours’ head start so we wouldn’t have to deal with Monday morning rush hour traffic.
+Though the real sightseeing wouldn’t begin until Monday, we wanted to get a few hours’ head start to avoid Monday morning rush hour traffic.
 We headed up the 101 about 180 miles past downtown L.A., ending our day near Pismo Beach.
-The freeway is pretty unspectacular and often traffic-choked as far as Ventura, but beyond that, the route actually turns quite scenic, as it first hugs the coastline to Gaviota, then turns north through golden canyons past Santa Maria up to San Luis Obispo.
+The freeway is pretty unspectacular and often traffic-choked as far as Ventura.
+Beyond that, the route actually turns quite scenic, as it first hugs the coastline to Gaviota.
+Then, it turns north through golden canyons past Santa Maria up to San Luis Obispo.
 This is where the fun really starts, as you exit the freeway and pick up Highway 1 again.
 If you’ve never taken the scenic route to San Fran, here’s what our itinerary looked like.

-Just past the elephant seal vista is where the twists and turns begin in earnest, all the way up to Carmel.
-Cliffs and mountains on one side, Pacific Ocean on the other, with a road that hugs the natural contours of the coastline – what more could a driving enthusiast ask for?
+Just past the elephant seal vista is where the twists and turns begin in earnest, all the way to Carmel.
+Cliffs and mountains on one side, Pacific Ocean on the other, with a road that hugs the natural contours of the coastline.
+What more could a driving enthusiast ask for?

 There are, of course, several vista points providing amazing ocean views like this one.

 But for die hard road geeks, an absolute must-see along this stretch are the few remaining original arch bridges.
-Several concrete arch bridges were constructed when the highway was built between roughly 1919 and 1937, but only three remain in use today, all clustered near the area of Big Sur.
+Several concrete arch bridges were constructed when the highway was built between roughly 1919 and 1937.
+However, only three remain in use today, all clustered near Big Sur.
 You’ll find the first a few miles south of Big Sur, along a particularly winding section of highway.
 This distant shot is about the best you can get of the bridge.
 Of course, the bridge probably isn’t going to be what your eyes fixate on at this spot…

 By far the most famous bridge along this stretch occurs a few miles north of Big Sur, the iconic Bixby Creek Bridge.
 If you’ve seen old postcards of the PCH, you’ve no doubt seen a picture of this bridge.

-It’s not all that far distance wise from SLO to Big Sur – only about 110 miles – but when you’re stopping every 15 minutes for photos, and with the slow nature of the highway to begin with, you burn up a lot of time, so we needed to boogie from there to make it to my cousin’s house in the East Bay before we hit the teeth of Bay Area rush hour.
+It’s not all that far distance wise from SLO to Big Sur – only about 110 miles.
+But when you’re stopping every 15 minutes for photos and minding the curves, you burn up a lot of time.
+We needed to boogie from there to make it to my cousin’s house in the East Bay before we hit the teeth of Bay Area rush hour.
 So that was it for Monday.

-Tuesday was a rest day with family, though my cousin did oblige my request to head to the Marin Headlands for view of the Golden Gate Bridge and San Francisco.
+Tuesday was a rest day with family, though my cousin did oblige my request to head to the Marin Headlands.
+What’s there?
+A view of the Golden Gate Bridge and San Francisco.
 I’ve been to SF several times, but this was my first time seeing the city from the north.
 It’s quite an incredible view, especially when it’s a relatively clear day.

 After getting a head start Tuesday evening, we continued our trip north on Wednesday to experience the coastal redwood forests of far northern California.
-Our destination were the various state and national parks in the area, but while most associate these parks with the giant trees, they also feature some fantastic stretches of coastline.
+Our destination were the various state and national parks in the area.
+While most associate these parks with the giant trees, they also feature some fantastic stretches of coastline.
 I’ll be covering the coastal portion of our trip in this post; the redwoods will follow next week.

-We took the 101 north out of SF, which travels well inland through the heart of Sonoma and Mendocino wine country, until reaching the coast again near Eureka.
-You can follow the PCH instead from Sausalito until it ends at the 101 in Leggett, but with the main goal of this trip being the redwoods, we decided to skip that portion.
-There is, however, a detour you can follow off the main highway in the town of Redway to the town of Shelter Cove, in an area known as the “Lost Coast” due to its inaccessibility.
-It’s only 24 miles from the freeway to Shelter Cove, but beware, it’s nearly 45 minutes of white-knuckle driving on a narrow, winding road through giant trees and steep hills.
+We took the 101 north out of SF, traveling through the heart of Sonoma and Mendocino wine country, until reaching the coast again near Eureka.
+You can follow the PCH instead from Sausalito until it ends at the 101 in Leggett.
+With the main goal of this trip being the redwoods, though, we decided to skip that portion.
+There is, however, a detour you can follow off the main highway in the town of Redway.
+This road leads to Shelter Cove, in an area known as the “Lost Coast” due to its inaccessibility.
+It’s only 24 miles from the freeway to Shelter Cove.
+The route, though, involves 45 minutes of white-knuckle driving on narrow, winding roads through giant trees and steep hills.
 It’s gorgeous, though challenging in a vehicle as large as the Pathfinder.

 The reward for gutting out the twisting highway?
 The awe inspiring black sand beach of Shelter Cove.

-Thursday was a short drive by distance, just 80 miles from south of Eureka to the Klamath River south of Crescent City, but would take up nearly 9 hours since we’d be spending the entire day sightseeing.
+Thursday was a short drive by distance, just 80 miles from south of Eureka to the Klamath River south of Crescent City.
+It took nearly 9 hours, though, since we spent the entire day sightseeing.
 Between Eureka and Crescent City, the 101 passes through Redwood National and State Parks, and one of the first areas you pass through north of Eureka is the Humboldt Lagoons.
-The lagoons, as you might expect, are small, landlocked bodies of water, and are popular spots for fishing, hiking, or just lounging around.
+The lagoons are small, landlocked bodies of water, and are popular spots for fishing, hiking, or just lounging around.
 Our first stop was at Dry Lagoon, which as its name implies, contains no water, but forms a gorgeous coastal mountain meadow.
 Note: Redwood National Park does NOT charge an entrance fee; however, fees may be required for camping or parking permits in certain areas.